dseeni/dotfiles-1/README.md

 ```
 sudo apt-get install zsh
 ```
-- Ensure zsh is set as yoru default shell:
+- Ensure zsh is set as your default shell:
 ```
 chsh -s `which zsh` $USER;
 ```